Depression and Substance Abuse Treatment

 Link Between Alcohol Abuse and Depression

-Two other facts have emerged from the Harvard Study regarding the relationship between gender and binge drinking.
-The study found that women are at a higher risk than men at suffering from both conditions.
 Binge drinking — defined as ingesting large amounts of alcohol in a short time span — often leads to the development of depression.
 Young people with pre-existing depression are more likely than others to suffer from alcohol abuse.

 When it comes to treatment options available for your addiction, Free by the Sea has you covered.
-There are many treatment options available to fit your individualized recovery needs.
+There are many treatment programs available to fit your individualized recovery needs.
 Some of these treatment options include the following:

 There are many different kinds of therapy, some of which are listed below: